amolenk/dapr-hands-on/Assignment04/step-by-step.md

 == DAPR == time="2020-09-23T08:05:34.2950896+02:00" level=info msg="app is subscribed to the following topics: [trafficcontrol.entrycam trafficcontrol.exitcam] through pubsub=pubsub" app_id=trafficcontrolservice ...
 ```

-So you can see that dapr has asked the service which topics it subscribes on and ceated the subscriptions.
+So you can see that dapr has asked the service which topics it subscribes on and created the subscriptions.

 You can also check whether messages are actually sent through the Redis cache using the redis-cli in the redis container.

 1. First stop the TrafficControl service (press Ctrl-C in the command-shell window in runs in).
 The Simulation will keep sending messages via pub/sub that are not consumed by anyone.
 2. Wait until several vehicles are simulated.
-3. Stop the Simulation (Ctlr-C in the command-shell window it runs in).
+3. Stop the Simulation (Ctrl-C in the command-shell window it runs in).
 4. Now restart the TrafficControl service:
    ```
    dapr run --app-id trafficcontrolservice --app-port 5000 dotnet run